SamuelZheng11/Optimal-Task-Scheduling/README.md

 2. the open a terminal in the location where the jar is.
 3. run the command "__java -jar 306_Parallel_Processes_Team_5 [name of the .DOT file that contains the tasks you want to find a minimal schedule for] [Integer representing the of processors]__"

+Ulternativly You can build the jar by opening this repo in Intelij, Run the build Gradle build by running gradle with the "Build" goal, then running the "Jar" build goal and the resulting Jar will be generated in the folder.

 Optional parameters:

 Parameter representing the maximum number of threads the algorithm is allowed to use.